Deco&Design - Furniture

 Wood combined with glass

-Combining wood with glass creates special effects.
-When the legs are made of glass, the worktop seems to float.
-If the top is made of solid oak or walnut, the effect is even stronger.
-We have seen tables like this at North Arin, one of the Romanian manufacturers of quality solid wood furniture.
-This kind of solid oak and walnut furnitureis much appreciated abroad.
+The combination of wood and glass creates a special effect.
+When the legs are made of glass, the top seems to float.
+If the top is solid oak or walnut, the effect is even stronger.
+We've seen them in North Arin, one of the Romanian manufacturers of quality solid wood furniture.
+This kind of solid oak and walnut furniture is much appreciated abroad.

-Nord Arin tables are made of massive oakbut the combination with glass makes them seem less cumbersome.
-In designs where glass enters the worktop composition, it reduces the bulkiness of the oak and creates an elegant mix.
-Totally transparent legs make the table feel less clunky and don't clutter the space.
-The oak remains impressive without becoming a strain on the camera.
+Nord Arin tables are made of massive oak, but the combination with glass makes them seem less cumbersome.
+In designs where the glass is part of the worktop, it reduces the massiveness of the oak and creates an elegant mix.
+Totally transparent legs make the table less cluttered and clutter-free.
+Worktop in oak remains impressive without becoming a strain on the camera.

 wooden gauge